Lago Mar, Virginia Beach, Virginia: Education and demographics

 When Princess Anne County officially became the City of Virginia Beach on January 1, 1963, it was divided into seven boroughs.
 Lago Mar is in the area formerly known as Princess Anne Borough.
 In the late 1990s, the city replaced the boroughs with seven Council Districts.
 Lago Mar is in District 7, known as Princess Anne District, except north of Nimmo Parkway, which is part of District 5.
 District 7 comprises the entire southern portion of the city, and is currently represented in city council by Barbara Henley.
-District 5 is represented by Rosemary Wilson, who is also Vice Mayor.
+District 5 is represented by Rosemary Wilson, who is also vice mayor.

 Nimmo Trail serves as a dividing line for school districts and voting precincts.
 The portion of Lago Mar north of Nimmo Trail is also known as Lago Mar Back Bay.
 Lago Mar is represented by two voting districts.
 Sigma Precinct 31 includes Lago Mar south of Nimmo Trail as well as Sigma and Sandbridge.
 Lago Mar north of Nimmo Trail is included along with portions of Ocean Lakes and Dam Neck in Culver Precinct 63.

 The area's public school students attend Red Mill Elementary School and Princess Anne Middle School before moving on to Kellam (Lago Mar south of Nimmo Trail) or Ocean Lakes (Lago Mar Back Bay) High School.

 With over 43% of its residents reporting their highest level of education to include a bachelor's degree, and 23.2 percent having earned a graduate's degree, Lago Mar is a highly educated community.
 No surprise then that almost 34 percent of its residents earn over $150,000 a year, making Lago Mar an "upper middle class neighborhood".
 Unemployment is 4.6%, which is slightly higher than national averages.

 As of 2018, there were over 5541 residents, among whom 88% were Caucasian, 3 percent Asian and another 3 percent being of African-American descent.
 Approximately 97% of Lago Mar residents are homeowners.
+Country Music singer Alana Springsteen hails from Lago Mar.
 Perhaps its most famous resident is musician and Grammy Award-winning producer Timbaland.